melaniayoo/water-level-tracker/README.md

 5. **Portability:** The system is designed to be portable, with considerations for size, weight, and power requirements.
 It effectively seals itself to prevent water leakage during transportation.

 6. **Technical Implementation:** It utilizes an STM32F401RE board connected to a pressure sensor and other components.
-The load cell sensor accurately tracks weight within the bottle.
+The load cell sensor accurately tracks the weight within the bottle.
 User feedback is provided through LED lights and a buzzer, with a button for interaction.

-7. **Program Functionality:** The program running on the STM32 board converts pressure readings to water volume, handles user input for different intake recommendations, tracks time for reminder purposes, and activates LEDs when daily intake goals are met.
+7. **Program Functionality:** The program running on the STM32 board reads the weight of the water in the bottle using a load cell sensor, handles user input for different intake recommendations, tracks time for reminder purposes, and activates LEDs when daily intake goals are met.

 Overall, the project ensures accurate monitoring of water consumption, tailored to individual needs, while promoting hydration through timely reminders and feedback.